otter-computer/GaymersBot/README.md

 ```
 These can be generated from the [Firebase console](https://console.firebase.google.com/).

-Finally, you can set the `APP_DEBUG` environment variable to `"true"` to ensure you get a few extra logging messages to the console.
+Finally, you can set the `APP_DEBUG` environment variable to `'true'` to ensure you get a few extra logging messages to the console.

 After adding these, run `npm start` to run the bot.